How to File a Roof Insurance Claim in Massachusetts

 Step 4: Get a Professional Inspection Report

-Before the insurance adjuster visits, arrange a professional roofing inspection from Roofing Doctors.
+Before the insurance adjuster visits, arrange a professional roofing inspection from Roofing Doctor.
 Our inspection report:

 - •Documents all storm-related damage with photographs